Dust sub-millimetre emission in green valley galaxies: Defining the GV

 The fitting procedure described above results in the Gaussian function parameters for each mass bin of the distribution.
-These parameters are then used to split the color--mass diagram into different classes (particularly to identify a GV), as illustrated in Figure \ref{fig:GVdefinitionArlecchino} for both the simulated and observed samples.
+These parameters are then used to split the colour--mass diagram into different classes (particularly to identify a GV), as illustrated in Fig. \ref{fig:GVdefinitionArlecchino} for both the simulated and observed samples.

-We begin with the real GV, identified in the bins where the condition in Equation \ref{eq:criterion_realGV} is satisfied.
-In these cases, the GV directly corresponds to the real GV, represented by the green shaded area in Figure \ref{fig:GVdefinitionArlecchino}.
+We began with the real GV, identified in the bins where the condition in Eq. \ref{eq:criterion_realGV} is satisfied.
+In these cases, the GV directly corresponds to the real GV, represented by the green shaded area in Fig. \ref{fig:GVdefinitionArlecchino}.

-In the mass bins where the algorithm does not identify a real GV but still applies a two Gaussians fit, we extend the real GV by using the Gaussian parameters and assigning a width based on that of the real GV.
-Specifically, we select the Gaussian with the highest weight in the double-Gaussian fit.
-Given the mean and standard deviation of this Gaussian, the extended GV in this mass bin is defined with bounds of $\mu \pm \sigma$ and $\mu \pm (\sigma + \Delta^{\rm near}_{\rm real , GV})$, where $\Delta^{\rm near}_{\rm real , GV}$ represents the width of the real GV in the nearest mass bin where it has been identified.
+In the mass bins where the algorithm does not identify a real GV but still applies a two-Gaussian fit, we extended the real GV by using the Gaussian parameters and assigning a width based on that of the real GV.
+Specifically, we selected the Gaussian with the highest weight in the double-Gaussian fit.
+Given the mean and standard deviation of this Gaussian, the extended GV in this mass bin was defined with bounds of $\mu \pm \sigma$ and $\mu \pm (\sigma + \Delta^{\rm near}_{\rm real , GV})$, where $\Delta^{\rm near}_{\rm real , GV}$ represents the width of the real GV in the nearest mass bin where it has been identified.
 If two neighbouring mass bins have a real GV, the average width is used.
 The $\pm$ sign is chosen based on the Gaussian fit, with $+$ for blue and $-$ for red.
-This extended GV is shown as a hatched green region in Figure \ref{fig:GVdefinitionArlecchino}.
-This approach allows us to define a GV in the color--mass diagram for every mass bin where a two Gaussians fit has been applied.\\
+This extended GV is shown as a hatched green region in Fig. \ref{fig:GVdefinitionArlecchino}.
+This approach allows us to define a GV in the colour--mass diagram for every mass bin where a two-Gaussian fit has been applied.\\